 Magnesium is crucial for your brain and body.
 It has many benefits, including for your heart, blood sugar levels, and mood.
-It’s found in a variety of foods ranging from leafy greens to nuts, seeds, and beans.
+It’s found in various foods ranging from leafy greens to nuts, seeds, and beans.

 From regulating blood sugar levels to boosting athletic performance, magnesium is crucial for your brain and body.

-Yet, although it’s found in a variety of foods ranging from leafy greens to nuts, seeds, and beans, many people don’t get enough in their diet.
+Yet, although it’s found in various foods ranging from leafy greens to nuts, seeds, and beans, many people don’t get enough in their diet.

-Here are 12 evidence-based health benefits of magnesium, along with some simple ways to increase your intake.
+Here are 12 evidence-based health benefits of magnesium and some simple ways to increase your intake.

 Magnesium is found throughout your body.
-In fact, every cell in your body contains this mineral and needs it to function.
+Every cell in your body contains this mineral and needs it to function.

 About 60% of the magnesium in your body occurs in bone, while the rest is in muscles, soft tissues, and fluids, including blood (